robertjbass/golang-reference/README.md

 ```

 ## Sprint
+* Sprintf Doesn't print to the console, instead returns formatted string

 - Format string (default formatter or custom) and return formatted string
 - Returns the value as well